Where is Texas Australian Labradoodles located?

 Should I get multigenerational Australian Labradoodle or a Labradoodle?

 Not all Labradoodles are the same.
-Goldendoodles and other Labradoodle crosses (F1, F2, etc.) are NOT non-shedding, while most multigenerational Australian Labradoodles shed very little or not at all.
+Contrary to many believes, Goldendoodles and other Labradoodle crosses (F1, F2, etc.) are NOT non-shedding, while most multigenerational Australian Labradoodles shed very little or not at all.
 This is because they have different breed infusions in their genetic makeup and most include multiple generations of low to non-shedding ancestry lines.
 Again, this is not the case with other Labradoodle types.
-Multigenerational Australian Labradoodles are required to go through rigorous health and genetic testing before they can even be registered.
+In addition, multigenerational Australian Labradoodles are required to go through rigorous health and genetic testing before they can even be registered.
 The ALCA/ALAA/WALA prohibit the use of untested dogs for breeding purposes.
 They also prohibit the use of dogs that failed their genetic/health testing to be used as breeding stock.

 Will my mulitigen Australian Labradoodle puppy be hypoallergenic?

 Multigeneration Australian Labradoodles have no body odor and have extremely low risk of shedding.
 They also have the highest probability of being allergy friendly than any other type of Labradoodle.
 This is because their genetic makeup is based on non-allergy causing ancestry lines.
 At Texas Australian Labradoodles, we socialize our puppies to various domestic pets, including our cat.
 It is important to understand that at times, allergies may be triggered by our cat and not the puppies or our adult dogs.
 In addition, some people can be allergic to the saliva of the dogs, which make them poor candidate for ownership of any dog breed, as puppies and dogs show their affections though licking, making it very difficult to avoid saliva exposure.